MintFr/MintServ/README.md

 # MintServ

+# Caution
+**This repo was used during the first year, and is using the software SIRANE.
+We did not use this software this year.**

 The server launcher that is responsible for launching the pollution model, import its output into the PostGIS database, and compute the pollution index.